greeshmasreeraj/Pokemon/README.md

 Run the test projects in visual studio 2019

 <h4>For Production - What else need to do </h4>
-I would add the following featues as well if this API is going to be used in for a production environment <hr>
+I would add the following featues as well if this API is going to be used in a production environment <hr>
 <ul>
  <li>Implement a in memory cache (may be Redis) to avoid multiple calls to the third party API, and that will definitely improve performance.
 And also the translation API has a per hour and per day AI call limit and we can get the required data from cache (if it's there) when the funtranslation API thrown 429 because of too many requests </li>
 <li> Add API security - I would implement some security/tokenisation mechanism to make sure that the API will be utilised by only the required parties.Will implement the environment restriction unless the API need to be accessed publicly. </li>
 <li> Implement loggers - Logs are key part to monitor the customer journey as well as that helps in improving the product in the next phases.
 I would implement a logging mechanisms by using a logger class from which all the activities and errors will be saved into a mongo database collection/s.
 Since it's mongo, the logs doesnt need to be in certain format and can be json format and for APIs, that's very beneficial.</li>
 <li>Implement some error monitoring mechanism to get notifications to the dev team if anything unexpected or error happened on any part of the product.
 It helps to fix the issue at the earliest</li>
+  <li>Can add integration tests as well </li>
 </ul>